wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/how-build-model-driven-app/includes/06-control-security-share-model-driven-apps.md

 One or more security roles must be assigned to the app.
 The apps that users can use depend on the security roles they are assigned to.

-The following predefined roles are available with a Power Apps environment.Unless otherwise noted, all the privileges have global scope.
+The following predefined roles are available with a Power Apps environment.
+Unless otherwise noted, all the privileges have global scope.

 <!--| **ABOUT PREDEFINED SECURITY ROLES** |                                                                         |                                                                                                                                                                                                                                                                                                                                                                                                                           |
 |-------------------------------------|-------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-->